 Last but not least, don’t be afraid to study.

-We know, we know, studying isn’t fun, but we promise you that studying Dark Souls is far more enjoyable than studying calculus.
+We know that studying isn’t fun, but we promise you that studying Dark Souls is far more enjoyable than studying calculus.

-Playing and practicing is only one-half of the puzzle when it comes to getting better.
+Playing and practicing is only one-half of the puzzle for getting better.
 You need to learn from the best to be the best.
-If you watch how the pros play with different weapons and builds, you’ll learn to imitate and adapt that into your own playstyle.
+If you watch how the pros play with different weapons and build, you’ll learn to imitate and adapt that into your playstyle.

-Make a point of keeping up with your favorite DS3 content creators and go through all of their old videos.
-Watch how they have evolved and improved over time and try to emulate that.
+Try to keep up with your favorite DS3 content creators and go through all of their old videos.
+Watch how they have evolved and improved and try to emulate that.

-There aren’t as many creators pumping out content for DS3 as there were a few years ago, but that shouldn’t stop you from searching them out.
+There aren’t as many creators pumping out content for DS3 as a few years ago, but that shouldn’t stop you from searching them out.

 You’ll passively be getting better at the game and be entertained at the same time.
-Just make sure that you actively apply the stuff you learn when you hop into duels of your own.
+Just ensure you actively apply the stuff you learn when you hop into your duels.